RobPasMue/toucan-tournament/doc/source/task.rst

 Task
 ####

-The following statement was provided as a technical practical:
+The following statement was provided as a technical practical.

 Context - Toucan Tournament MVP calculator
 ==========================================